OpenLineage/OpenLineage/website/docs/guides/airflow-quickstart.md

 ## Get and start Marquez {#get-marquez}

-1. To checkout the Marquez source code, run:
+1. Create a directory for Marquez.
+Then, check out the Marquez source code by running:

     <Tabs groupId="os">
     <TabItem value="macos" label="MacOS/Linux">